Close

 Corporate Tax

 Corporate tax is levied on the profits of companies and businesses in India.
+It helps the government raise money to run the country.
 This tax also applies to foreign companies whose income is arising from India.

 Capital Gains Tax

-Capital Gains tax is taxed on the income from the sale of investments.
-The tax is levied based on how long you hold the asset.
+Capital Gains tax is levied on the income from the sale of investments.
+The tax is charged based on how long you hold the asset.
 Capital gains are of two types, Long Term Capital Gains (LTCG) and Short Term Capital Gains (STCG) - according to which the tax rates differ.

 Benefits of Direct Tax